glesica/glesica.github.io/index.md

 ![Missoula at sunset in the winter](missoula-pano.jpg)

 The homepage of George Lesica.
-I'm a resident of Missoula, MT, one of the most remarkable cities in the world (in my opinion).
+I'm a resident of Missoula, MT, one of the most remarkable cities in the world.
 I'm a software developer and recovering economist.
 I enjoy hiking, running, riding my bike to work, craft beer, and fancy programming languages.

   - [Blog](http://goto10line.net)
   - [Email](mailto:george@lesica.com)